Coder6000/ToDoLo/README.md

 ## Goals

 The goal of this project was for me to learn how to code a basic REST API using Spring Boot and then connecting the backend with the front end and make both work together.
-I learnt what async, await does and how the fetch api works.
+I learnt what async, await does and how the fetch api works.
+I also learned the concept of DTOs.